Got a great idea for a DIY project? It could win you some really awesome Acer Products!

 - 2- 2” hinge $3

-total Utah price – $115 (based on the dimensions of your own though you could probably get it done for about half that)
+Total price at the time of building – $115 (based on the dimensions of your own though you could probably get it done for about half that)

 Tools: Hand sander, drill, circular saw (a jig saw would also work), and a table saw to cut the leg in half, a hammer, a Router (not the wifi kind) (for the decorative edge and Dado on the back), Elmers wood glue and putty, (not included in the price list).